apache/sedona/docs/api/sql/Parameter.md

 		* all: Always optimize spatial join queries, even for equi-joins.
 		* none: Disable optimization for spatial joins.
 		* nonequi: Optimize spatial join queries that are not equi-joins.
+* sedona.debug **(Advanced users only!)**
+	* Enable debug mode.
+Currently only used for debugging spatial join query.
+If enabled, Sedona will incur extra memory overhead to collect debug information.
+	* Default: false
+	* Possible values: true, false